Cricket in Wales: Governing body

 The England and Wales Cricket Board (ECB) is the governing body of cricket in England and Wales.
 It was created on 1 January 1997 combining the roles of the Test and County Cricket Board (TCCB), the National Cricket Association (NCA) and the Cricket Council.
 They are full members of the International Cricket Council.

 Cricket Wales is the governing body of cricket in Wales.
-It is an umbrella partnership body comprising the Welsh Cricket Association, Glamorgan Cricket, Wales National County Cricket Club, the Welsh Schools Cricket Association and Sport Wales.
+It is an umbrella partnership body comprising Glamorgan Cricket, Wales National County Cricket Club, the Welsh Schools Cricket Association and Sport Wales.

 Proposed national team

 Welsh men's and women's cricket teams have played matches on a number of occasions.
 Generally however, Wales do not field a team in international competition, with players instead playing for England.

 Notable Welsh cricketers

-The following Welsh cricketers have played Test cricket for England:
+The following Welsh cricketers (except Wilf Wooller) have played Test cricket for England: